timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

-It is thus RECOMMENDED to use IP addresses for RRDP and rsync services from an IP address space which is not subordinate to authorities solely dependent on those service endpoints.
+It is thus RECOMMENDED to use IP addresses for RRDP and rsync services from an IP address space which is not subordinate to authorities solely dependent on those service endpoints, unless for example this is outweighed by the perceived risk of an operational dependency on IP space that is managed by another organisation.

 It is also RECOMMENDED to host RRDP and rsync services in ASes that are not subordinate to authorities publishing through those same endpoints.
+So long as doing so does not increase the risk surface in other ways.

 In addition, it is RECOMMENDED to host RRDP and rsync services on separate networks to avoid fate sharing if one of the services becomes unreachable.

 # RRDP Server